paramashiva123/Vehicle-Insurance-Project/README.md

 * **Demographics**: Gender, Age, Region Code.
 * **Vehicle Details**: Vehicle Age, whether the vehicle has existing Damage.
 * **Policy Information**: The annual premium paid for Health Insurance, the sourcing channel, etc.
+* **Source**: The dataset for this project can be found on [Kaggle: Health Insurance Cross-Sell Prediction](https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction/data).
 ---

 ## ✨ Key Features